RhinoBlindado/tfg/README.md

    - Balanced dataset.
    - 30 000 edges max resolution.
 - Nodule-98-30K
-   - 98 Meshes: 66 para entrenamiento, 10 para validación y 20 para test.
+   - 98 Meshes: 66 for training, 10 for validation y 20 for test.
    - 2 categories, existence or absence of bony nodule in the surface of the pubic symphysis.
    - Balanced dataset.
    - 30 000 edges max resolution.